Tips & useful info

 Thai people are extremely polite and friendly.
 However, in order to respect Thai culture, a tourist should follow these basic rules: Firstly, don’t sit with your feet pointing directly at another person.
 This is considered to be very rude.
 Secondly, never touch a Thai person’s head.
 This is considered very offensive as the Thai consider the head to be the most sacred and respected part of the body.
 Lastly, as is the case with most Asian cultures, shoes and hats should be taken off when entering a private Thai household or temple.

-Prices are fixed in department stores, but at most other places bargaining is to be expected.
-Many places will double their prices, especially jewelry stores, and shop owners actually expect you to bargain.
-Generally, when bargaining, you can obtain a final price figure of between 10-40 % lower than the original asking price.
-Much depends on your bargaining skills!
+Prices are fixed in department stores, but at some other places bargaining is to be expected.
+Many places will double their prices for tourists, especially jewelry stores, and shop owners actually expect you to bargain.
+Generally, when bargaining, much depends on your bargaining skills!